Pastured Meat CSA - Moomaw Family Farm

-Having animals outside on pasture year-round means we don't have to build, power, or heat/cool large buildings in which to house the animals, which means our energy and materials use is minuscule compared to most livestock operations.
-Our farm is also only 10 miles from Portland, which means our entire distribution chain from farm to eaters requires less than 1000 gallons of gas per year!
+Having animals outside on pasture year-round means we don't have to construct or power large buildings in which to house the animals, which means our energy and materials use is minuscule compared to most livestock operations.
+Our farm is also only 10 miles from Portland, which means our entire distribution chain from farm to plate uses only 1,000 gallons of gas per year!

 Significant carbon and nitrogen sequestration

 Amanda began helping out on her very first visit to the farm, and is now married to the farmer!
 Having grown up in Vermont with dairy farms in her family for generations, Amanda has a deep appreciation for local food and the importance of sustainable family-scale farms.
-With decades of experience working in culinary and nutrition services, she brings a wealth of knowledge about food and a tireless energy for getting things done.
+With decades of experience in the culinary industry, she brings a wealth of knowledge about cooking and nutrition, and a tireless energy for getting things done.